n-r-w/knowledgegraph-mcp/README.md

 ```
 # Knowledge Graph Integration Protocol

-## MANDATORY INITIALIZATION
-1. START every conversation: Say `Using knowledgegraph-mcp...` then SEARCH knowledge graph
+## CONTEXTUAL USAGE STRATEGY
+1. EVALUATE EACH REQUEST: Determine if knowledge graph tools would be beneficial
+   - USE WHEN: The information should persist across conversations
+   - USE WHEN: Managing complex relationships between entities
+   - USE WHEN: Tracking project information or user preferences
+   - SKIP WHEN: Simple, one-off questions that don't require persistence
+   - SKIP WHEN: Tasks where information is fully contained in current context

-2. PROJECT ISOLATION: CALCULATE project_id ONCE, use SAME value in ALL calls
+2. PROJECT ISOLATION: When using knowledge graph, CALCULATE project_id ONCE, use SAME value in ALL calls
    - RULE:
       * workspace_path → lowercase → remove special chars → underscores
       * keep only letters, numbers, spaces, hyphens, including `-` and `_`